 And there you have it!
 One of the best features of this beef yaki udon lies in its simplicity, as it calls for ingredients that are most likely already in your kitchen.

-Best of all, this beef udon recipe is prepared in a single wok or sauté pan, which makes cleanup a breeze!
+Best of all, bulgogi noodles are prepared in a single wok or sauté pan, which makes cleanup a breeze!
 Let’s be honest, we are all struggling with an endless amount of dishes, and simple recipes like this are truly a breath of fresh air. 🍃

 Other easy dinner recipes you may like: